mjordan/merge_csv_columns/README.md

 ## Things to note

-* If there is no record in the secondary that matches a record in the primary file, the output will contain empty cells in the primary record.
+* If there is no record in the secondary that matches a record in the primary file, the output will contain empty cells in the primary record (as illustrated in row 3 of the sample output CSV shown above).

 ## License